seifip/udacity-data-analyst-nanodegree/P4 - Explore and Summarize Data/README.md

 * Texas, a [predominantly Republican state](https://en.wikipedia.org/wiki/Politics_of_Texas), is among the top 10 sources of contributions to Hillary Clinton's campaign.

 * The self-employed are clearly, by far, the largest contributors to Hillary Clinton's campaign.
-This is surprising, given that the self-employed traditionally vote GOP.
-Of course, without analysis of all contributions in this electoral cycle, it is impossible to tell whether an even larger number of self-employed Americans contribute to Republican candidates, as one would expect, given that Republicans are roughly 50% more likely to be self-employed (Fried, pp. 104–5, 125.)
+This is surprising, given that Republicans are roughly 50% more likely to be self-employed (Fried, pp. 104–5, 125.).
+Of course, without analysis of all contributions in this electoral cycle, it is impossible to tell whether an even larger number of self-employed Americans contribute to GOP candidates.

 It would be most interesting to explore this dataset further by combining it with data from Hillary Clinton's 2008 presidential campaign.
 Have Hillary's contribution sources changed since 8 years ago?
 Could we predict current and future contributors using data from previous elections?
 These are all important questions that could be studied using a combined dataset.